CLIMADA-project/climada_python/doc/getting-started/install.rst

 ---------------------------------------

 To work with CLIMADA, you will need an application that supports Jupyter Notebooks.
-There are plugins available for nearly every code editor or IDE, but if you are unsure about which to choose, we recommend [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/), [Visual Studio Code](https://code.visualstudio.com/) or [Spyder](https://www.spyder-ide.org/).
+There are plugins available for nearly every code editor or IDE, but if you are unsure about which to choose, we recommend `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_, `Visual Studio Code <https://code.visualstudio.com/>`_ or `Spyder <https://www.spyder-ide.org/>`_.
 It is easy to get confused by all the different softwares and their uses so here is an overview of which tools we use for what:

 .. list-table::